 You’ve become a news junkie – Ahh… the good old days when I watched the news at my own discretion.
 Not anymore.
 The world has become a soap opera with more plot twists than Downton Abbey.
 I can’t turn away.
-Beyond that, I read 10 times as many publications – The New York Times, Guardian, HuffPost, Washington Post, Vox, Medium, Mad Magazine, the National Enquirer…anything and everything.
+Beyond that, I read 10 times as many publications – The New York Times, Guardian, HuffPost, Washington Post, Vox, Medium, Mad Magazine, the Farmer’s Almanac…anything and everything to stay caught up.

 I read Op-Eds by the buckets – for understanding, commiseration, and sometimes a laugh.
 There’s nothing better than a writer who hits that sweet spot – saying all the right things at the right moment.

 You’re glad you’re not a journalist – There must be triage units by now set up in broadcast centers.
 I picture reporters laying on gurneys with oxygen masks, taking deep breaths.
 As a small-town reporter, I learned you have to know about issues (for me, school septic systems and finance board problems) before you can report on them.

-I can’t imagine having to decipher the daily torrent of national stories — Russian connections, war, NATO drama, terror attacks, senate hearings, elections, racial tension, marches, and protests.
+I can’t imagine having to decipher the daily torrent of national stories — Russian connections, nuclear war, hurricanes, terror attacks, senate hearings, elections, racial tension, marches, and protests.
 Some of them all on the same day… at the same time!
 It’s exhausting to listen to.
 I can’t imagine having to make it all understandable.

 You wake up worrying – I’ve always been skittish in the mornings.
 These days, I find myself checking the news as soon as I get up.
 Is the world still spinning?
 Can I get breakfast or am I going to open my door to some nuclear winter that happened while I slumbered?